Linux edit command

 The undo (u) command reverses the effect of the last command you executed that changed the buffer.
 So if you execute a substitute command that does not do what you want, type u and the old contents of the line are restored.
 You can also undo an undo command. edit gives you a warning message when a command affects more than one line of the buffer.
 Note that commands such as write and quit cannot be undone.

 To look at the next line in the buffer, type a carriage return.
-To look at a number of lines, type ^D (while holding down the control key, press d) rather than carriage return.
+To look at several lines, type ^D (while holding down Ctrl, press D) rather than carriage return.
 This shows you a half-screen of lines on a CRT or 12 lines on a hardcopy terminal.
 You can look at nearby text by executing the z command.
 The current line appears in the middle of the text displayed, and the last line displayed becomes the current line; you can get back to the line where you were before you executed the z command by typing ''.
 The z command has other options: z- prints a screen of text (or 24 lines) ending where you are; z+ prints the next screenful.
 If you want less than a screenful of lines, type z.11 to display five lines before and five lines after the current line.
 (Typing z.n, when n is an odd number, displays a total of n lines, centered about the current line; when n is an even number, it displays n-1 lines, so that the lines displayed are centered around the current line.)
 You can give counts after other commands; for example, you can delete 5 lines starting with the current line with the command d5.

 To find things in the file, you can use line numbers if you happen to know them; since the line numbers change when you insert and delete lines this is somewhat unreliable.
 You can search backwards and forwards in the file for strings by giving commands of the form /text/ to search forward for text or ?text? to search backward for text.
 If a search reaches the end of the file without finding text, it wraps around and continues to search back to the line where you are.
 A useful feature here is a search of the form /^text/ which searches for text at the beginning of a line.
 Similarly /text$/ searches for text at the end of a line.
 You can leave off the trailing / or ? in these commands.